adamteddychang/catalog-of-my-things/README.md

 ## Acknowledgments

-- This project built in Microverse's second module's last week.
+- This project built in Microverse's Fourth Module's Capstone.
-- Original design idea by Nelson Sakwa on Behance.

 ## 📝 License